Neurologic Lyme Disease in Children

 Seizures and Other Rare Neurologic Manifestations

 Seizures are uncommon but have been reported in children with neurologic Lyme disease.
-In most cases, seizures occur in the setting of central nervous system involvement such as meningoencephalitis or inflammatory brain lesions.

-Because seizures have many possible causes in childhood, careful evaluation is required to determine whether Lyme disease or another neurologic condition is responsible.
+Because seizures have many possible causes in childhood, careful neurologic evaluation is required to determine whether Lyme disease or another condition is responsible.

-Why Neurologic Lyme Disease in Children Can Be Missed
+Why Neurologic Lyme Disease Can Be Missed

 Limitations of Diagnostic Testing